renatocribeiro/deep_q_rl/README.md

 # Introduction

-This package provides a Lasagne/Theano-based implementation of the deep Q-learning algorithm described in:
+This repository is a fork of the Nathan Sprague implementation of the deep Q-learning algorithm described in:

 [Playing Atari with Deep Reinforcement Learning](http://arxiv.org/abs/1312.5602)